softwaremill/sttp/docs/backends/fs2.md

 import cats.effect._
 import sttp.client._

-// an implicit ContextShift in required to create a concurrent instance for `cats.effect.IO`,
+// an implicit ContextShift is required to create a concurrent instance for `cats.effect.IO`,
 // as well as a Blocker instance.
 Note that you'll probably want to use a different thread
 // pool for blocking.
 implicit val cs: ContextShift[IO] = IO.contextShift(scala.concurrent.ExecutionContext.global)